z-zsstar/firmhive/README.md

 - Results are collected and integrated asynchronously
 - Reduces sequential waiting time and is crucial for analyzing large directories.

 **⚠️ Experimental Feature**: This asynchronous mechanism has not been exhaustively tested.
-For maximum stability, you can disable it by setting `run_in_background: false`.
+For maximum stability, you can disable it.
 If you encounter hangs, this is the first thing to check.

 ### Knowledge Hub